-The Company's Board of Directors has decided to create an additional class of preferred share to be referred to as the Series B Preferred Share.
+The Company's Board of Directors had previously decided to create an additional class of preferred shares to be referred to as the Series B Preferred Share.
 The Series B Preferred Share would entitle the holder to vote, in addition to other shares owned by the holder, the number of votes equal to the number of the authorized, but unissued common shares of the Company.
 Action to approve the proposed amendment would not occur until an Information Statement is filed and approved by the Securities and Exchange Commission.
+Currently, the Company's Board of Directors has put the filing of this information statement on hold.